vandergus/srozum-camera-tester-wiki/Test Modes.md

 - **"S"** - measured shutter speed (time presented in a form "one over").
 - **"Er"** - calculated exposure error between measured and target speed.

 When testing simple or leaf shutters the measured exposure time at the center of a frame is not an actual (or effective) speed.
 Especially it's applies for speeds above 1/60.
 For example, service manual for Compur shutters says that the nominal time measured on axis (at the center of a frame) for speed 1/125 should be 8.57ms instead of 10ms, or 2.7ms instead of 2ms for speed 1/500.
+Thus, some beginners repair people (used to be me) will try to get exact 1/250 speed by bending springs and levers until they damage the shutter unit.

+> Some old cameras have maximum aperture of f/4 of smaller.
+This, in combination with a big distance between lens and a focal plane where the sensor is placed, may cause problems during the tests.
+In this case, try to use powerfull flashlight instead of a built-in Light Unit.

 ## Focal Vertical / Horizizontal

 In this mode, using Sensor #1, you can test cameras with focal plane shutters, and get detailed results about exposure times at three points of a frame, opening and closing curtains travel times, and exposure error between measured and nearest standard speed.

+You can find curtains travel times for most cameras in a table on a page [Curtains Travel Times].

 > Note, Curtains travel time is presented using target distance set in settings “Frame Width” and “Frame Height”.

 > The reason why it is two separate modes, is to apply correct distance ratios based on Sensor #1 geometry.

-You can select between four different results representations:
+You can select between four different results representations (or modes):

 ![](https://github.com/srozum/film_camera_tester/blob/0dc2f6d4f6b30f7b3b05398507d5e208c369ef96/assets/screenshots/screen-6.jpg)